BitcoinRaven/CAMEbruteforcer/README.md

 ## Practical Guide for Brute-Force attack using sub files.
 This process is the best I can get with the current flipper firmware.

-1. Start with the 1000's key file, each file will take around 4 minutes each. (for example the gate opened on file "1000-1999.sub")
+1. Start with the 1000 keys file, each file will take around 4 minutes each. (for example the gate opened on file "1000-1999.sub")
-2. Go to the next set of files with 500'keys files, you need to run two files now (in our example we need to run  "1000-1499.sub" and "1500-1999.sub"), lets assume    it opened with "1500-1999.sub" file.
+2. Go to the next set of files with 500 keys files, you need to run two files now (in our example we need to run  "1000-1499.sub" and "1500-1999.sub"), lets assume    it opened with "1500-1999.sub" file.
-3. Go to the next set of files with 100'keys files, you need to run five files now, each file will take 25 seconds to run.
+3. Go to the next set of files with 100 keys files, you need to run five files now, each file will take 25 seconds to run.
 4. if you feel you really need to know the exact code, generate less files with the script (50, 10...) and continue the same process.